lillianku/lolk/README.md

 **LOL K**

 LOL K (League of Legends Knockoff) is just a fun silly game that is based off of the classic, "Rock, Paper, Scissors".
-User will be able to create their own account, pick a "Champion" from the **League of Legends** API, and then go up against a computer generated "Champion".
+Users will be able to create their own account, pick a "Champion" from the **League of Legends** API, and then go up against a computer generated "Champion".
 This app will document all wins, draws, and losses per the user's profile.

 ### Technologies